M&S lobbying UK government for extended trading hours in December

-LONDON, Nov 4 (Reuters) - British retailer Marks & Spencer is lobbying the UK government for store trading hours on Sundays to be extended in December to help make up for lost trade in November’s COVID-19 lockdown, its boss said on Wednesday.
+LONDON (Reuters) - British retailer Marks & Spencer MKS.L is lobbying the UK government for store trading hours on Sundays to be extended in December to help make up for lost trade in November's COVID-19 lockdown, its boss said on Wednesday.

 “We are lobbying quite hard with the rest of the industry for the extension and de-regulation of some Sunday hours, particularly as we get closer to Christmas,” Chief Executive Steve Rowe told reporters.

-On Tuesday clothing retailer Primark also called for December hours to be extended.
+On Tuesday clothing retailer Primark ABF.L also called for December hours to be extended.

 Reporting by James Davey; Editing by Alistair Smout